osohq/oso/docs/application-library/python.rst

 Installing the oso Python library
 ==================================

-Download and install the oso Python wheel and install using ``pip install``.
+Download and install the oso Python wheel and install using ``pip install oso``.
 The ``oso`` module requires Python version > 3.6.

 Using the oso library